humanwhocodes/humanwhocodes.com/src/pages/_posts/2006-10-14-debunking-object.md

   - JavaScript
   - Objects
 ---
-One of Crockford&#8217;s latest creations is the `object()` function, which he puts forth as a <a title="Prototypical Inheritance in JavaScript" rel="external" href="http://javascript.crockford.com/prototypal.html">better way</a> of doing prototypical inheritance in JavaScript.
+One of Crockford's latest creations is the `object()` function, which he puts forth as a <a title="Prototypical Inheritance in JavaScript" rel="external" href="http://javascript.crockford.com/prototypal.html">better way</a> of doing prototypical inheritance in JavaScript.
 The function is as follows:

 <pre>function object(o) {
     function F() {}